Derricks-Open-Source-Quest/AutoGreen/README.md

 AutoGreen is a system that automatically annotates Web applications with GreenWeb language extensions.
 Here we provide a brief overview of GreenWeb.
 More details can be found in this paper.

+GreenWeb let developers specify two critical aspects of end-user QoS experience in mobile Web applications: QoS type and QoS target.
+Intuitively, QoS type characterizes whether users perceive QoS experience by interaction responsiveness or animation smoothness, and QoS target denotes the performance level that is required to deliver a desirable user experience for a specific QoS type.

+Two QoS types exist: single and continuous:
+* Some user interactions produce only a single frame, which we call the response frame.
+The QoS type of these interactions is “single,” indicating that user QoS experience is determined by the latency at which the response frame is perceived by users .
+* The other QoS type is “continuous,” corresponding to interactions whose responses are not one single frame but a sequence of continuous frames.
+User QoS experience is determined by the latency of each frame in the sequence rather than one specific frame as in the “single” case.

+GreenWeb is designed as extensions to existing CSS language.
+Intuitively, each GreenWeb rule selects a DOM element `E`, and declares CSS properties to express the QoS type and QoS target information when an event `onevent` is triggered on `E`.
+For example: `E:QoS{ onevent-qos: continuous }` means as soon as `onevent` is triggered on DOM element `E`, the application must continuously optimize for frame latency.

 #### How AutoGreen Applies GreenWeb Annotations

 AutoGreen mainly consists of two phases.
 The first phase is to detect the JavaScript events associated with all DOM nodes in a Web application.
 The second phase is to detect the QoS information of each event.